Director of Public Affairs

 Superintendent Communications and Advertising

 Michael develops advertising programs for the Authority and all of its branches.
 Which is a great fit for him, because he loves to write.
 If he’s not scripting ads or producing web content for Metro, or one of the airports, he’s home writing a book or blog post or totally blanking, because you can only write for so long.
-Michael started back in 1992 as a temp and never left because if something fits really well you keep it until it goes out of style.
+Michael started back in the summer of '92 as a temp and never left because if something fits really well you keep it until it goes out of style.
 Transportation never goes out of style.

 Community Relations and Internal Communications Manager